pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.2.2 Requirements

-The following **shall** be addressed during the study concept and feasibility
+The following **SHALL** be addressed during the study concept and feasibility
 phase:

 - **Scientific Rationale**: Clear articulation of the research question, study